WilsonPercival/WilsonPercival/example_bug_report.md

----
-name: New bug report
-about: Use this option to report a bug.
-You must use this option for your report to be investigated.
-title: ''
-labels: ''
-assignees: ''

----

 <!-- You must use this template or your issue will be closed without investigation.
 Please see the guidelines. -->

 ## Problem description